 If retained to handle your case, attorney Kleinbaum will aggressively challenge the evidence offered by the state, including the evidence obtained from your breath test, urine test or blood test.
 He will question the results of any field sobriety test and raise any constitutional defenses that may be appropriate in your case.

 Do Not Plead Guilty Before Consulting An Attorney

 An experienced DWI defense lawyer, like James Kleinbaum, may be able to get an aggravated DWI charge reduced to a lesser offense.
 This is critically important because an aggravated DWI charge results in a one-year driver’s license revocation and will typically result in jail time.

 If we can reach an agreement with the prosecution to allow you to plead to a standard misdemeanor DWI offense, you may avoid jail time altogether and the length of your driver’s license revocation will be significantly reduced.
 In addition, you may be eligible for a conditional license after participation in a Drinking Driver Program (DDP).

-To learn more about your rights and your options, contact the Law Offices of James E. Kleinbaum in Chatham, New York.
-We represent clients statewide throughout New York, including Columbia, Greene, Dutchess, Rensselaer, and Albany counties.
+To learn more about your rights and your options, contact James Kleinbaum Attorney At Law P.C. in Chatham, New York.
+We represent clients statewide throughout New York, including Columbia, Greene, Dutchess, Rensselaer and Albany counties.